 This gives you the opportunity to discover places that you may not have otherwise found independently and to get a lay of the land when you first arrive.

 Puebla is known nationally for its exquisite cuisine and its poblano dishes that are not found in other parts of Mexico.
-You may want to do a street food-focused walking tour so that you can sample all of the famous Regional Delicacies in the eateries and mercados that produce the very best version of the dish.
+You may want to do a street food-focused walking tour so that you can sample all of the famous regional delicacies in the eateries and mercados that produce the very best version of the dish.

-Recommended Puebla tours
+Best Puebla tours

 A selection of reputable Puebla tours is detailed below for your consideration.
 Most include pick up and drop off from your hotel in Puebla.